EthVentures/StreamingEther/README.md

-# Streaming Eth
+# Streaming Ether
-To promote others in creating open data channels on Satori, we have published the code that is supporting our [StreamingEth Data Channel](https://www.satori.com/channels/complete-ethereum-market-data).
+To promote others in creating open data channels on Satori, we have published the code that is supporting our [Streaming Ether Data Channel](https://www.satori.com/channels/complete-ethereum-market-data).

 Streaming Ether (SE) provides a comprehensive view of the Ethereum market, without the hassle of writing custom libraries to interact with exchanges.
 Use this open dataset, which contains Timestamp (exchange / tracker), Price, Bid/Ask, Size, Depth of Market, Volume, and Candles, to test hypotheses about Ethereum, build machine learning models to predict price movements, understand volatility, arbitrage and more.
 SE enables high-quality cryptocurrency R&D across all major, global exchanges.